-Disconnect the power adapter, remove the battery, and disconnect any other cables if any of the following conditions exists:
+Disconnect the power adapter and disconnect any other cables if any of the following conditions exist:

-- You want to add memory or upgrade the hard disk drive. - You want to clean the case (use only the recommended procedure described on page 72). - The power cord or plug becomes frayed or otherwise damaged. - Your MacBook or power adapter is exposed to rain, excessive moisture, or liquid spilled into the case. - Your MacBook or power adapter has been dropped, the case has been damaged, or you suspect that service or repair is required.
+- You want to add memory or upgrade the hard disk drive. - You want to clean the case (use only the recommended procedure described on page 73). - The power cord or plug becomes frayed or otherwise damaged. - Your MacBook or power adapter is exposed to rain, excessive moisture, or liquid spilled into the case. - Your MacBook or power adapter has been dropped, the case has been damaged, or you suspect that service or repair is required.